Empire of Atlantium: Stamps, coins and banknotes

 Stamps, coins and banknotes were sold by Atlantium, which used a decimal currency system of 100 imperial centi to the imperial solidus.
 Atlantium's website claimed that the profits from those sales are used for "the Empire's ongoing operations" as well as charitable causes.

 The earliest documented media report referring to Atlantium is a 1984 philatelic magazine article about its cinderella stamp releases.
 There were 12 issues of Atlantian stamps.

-Atlantium minted coins, though the levels of Atlantian economic activity remained low.
-The first coin was the 20th anniversary 10 solidi coin, which has a likeness of George Cruickshank as the obverse and the imperial eagle as the reverse.
-In 2011, a 30 solidi coin was issued to commemorate the 30th anniversary of Atlantium.
-The coin had the likeness of George Cruickshank on the obverse and the wedge-tailed eagle (Aquila audax) on the reverse and was struck in cupronickel and plated with 9 carat gold.
-Banknotes of Atlantium were denominated in imperial solidi (10, 25, 50 and 100 imperial solidi) and are currently divided into a 2006 series and a 2007 series.

 Citizenship

 As of October 2015, Atlantium had almost 3,000 citizens from (and still therein residing due to the small area of the Empire of Atlantium) over 100 countries.
 The website names individuals holding such functions as minister, director, magister and imperial legate.
 Atlantium said its citizenship does not supersede existing citizenships.
 Atlantians contend that they are all dual citizens, and that Atlantium actively encourages its citizens to participate in the political processes of their resident countries.

-In late 2016, Atlantium stopped accepting citizenship requests according to a reply posted on the official Facebook page.
-On 1 January 2018 the citizen application process was re-opened, charging a US$25 fee.